dsifford/yarn-completion/README.md

 > Will you support bash 3?

 **No**.
 Bash 3 is now 9 years outdated (at time of writing).
 There is no conceivable reason why anybody would or should still be using bash 3.
-Upgrade to bash 4.
+Upgrade to the latest version of bash.

 > Completion fails for run scripts that contains a colon.